openremote/documentation/docs/developer-guide/maintaining-an-installation.md

 ```

 ## Install the JDK
-By default the manager docker image only contains a JRE; many java profiling tools are available in the JDK so to install within a running manager container:
+By default the manager Docker image only contains a JRE; many java profiling tools are available in the JDK so to install within a running manager container:
 ```shell
 docker exec or-manager-1 /bin/bash -c 'microdnf --setopt=install_weak_deps=0 --setopt=tsflags=nodocs install -y java-17-openjdk-devel && microdnf clean all && rpm -q java-17-openjdk-devel'
 ```